 " Component selection: The companies are ranked by the outperformance factor for each country and region as a whole.
 All current components ranked 60 or above in each country ranking will remain in the index.
-If the number of stocks is still below 40, the highest ranked non-components from the regional ranking are added until there are enough stocks.
+If the number of stocks is still below 40, the highest ranked non-components from the regional ranking are added until the fixed number of index components is reached.
 A maximum of 30 stocks per country can be included in the index.